ASU is proud to promote equal access to education for all Arizonans through programs like the President Barack Obama Scholars Program.

 For more participation details, see the Obama Scholars Fact Sheet for the year you entered the program below.

 The ASU Obama Scholars Success program offers one-on-one mentoring to scholars during their first year at ASU.
 Studies show that students who receive mentoring have a higher likelihood for success at the university, and students enjoy multiple benefits from their mentoring experience.

 The mentor serves as a point of contact for the students, checking on the student's progress and making referrals to appropriate offices/services as needed.
 Mentors meet once a month with their students, and spend anywhere from one to three hours per month working with the students.
 ASU hosts orientation sessions for new mentors before the beginning of the academic school year.

-If you have questions or are interested in learning more about the President Barack Obama Scholars Mentoring Program, please contact Padric Hall at (480) 727-6612 or firstname.lastname@example.org .
+If you have questions or are interested in learning more about the President Barack Obama Scholars Mentoring Program, please contact Sherril Tomita at (480) 965-6601 or firstname.lastname@example.org .

 Obama Scholars Fact Sheets